 View Huehuetenango - Criminal Activity in a larger map

-The research presented in this publication is, in part, the result of a project funded by Canada's International Development Research Centre.
+The research presented in this publication is, in part, the result of a project funded by Canada's International Development Research Centre (IDRC).
+Its content is not necessarily a reflection of the positions of the IDRC.
+The ideas, thoughts and opinions contained in this document are those of the author or authors.